SSoLDAC-2023/SS_Lectures/README.md

 # SS_Lectures
-Contains all lectures given during SSoLDAC2023
+Repo containing all lectures given during SSoLDAC2023 including presentations and coding material.

+Please refer to each repo author's instructions on citation or liceneses for usage information.